rodrigoalvesvieira/rodrigoalvesvieira/README.md

-I'm a Software Engineer in New York City and work for Zendesk.
+I'm a Software Engineer in New York City and work for HashiCorp.

 I mostly like to write code in Go and C++ and to think and learn about distributed systems, classic algorithms and how to build software and engineering processes that are dependable, scalable and durable.